 Although gold prices have dropped from time to time, over the past five years the average annual price has steadily increased.
-This upward trend continues in 2012.
+This overall trend continues in 2012: although prices have been variable, the average price in the year to date has increased over the average price in 2011.

 Molybdenum prices have been more volatile than gold or copper, beginning an upward trend in 2003 that reached a peak of US\$34/lb in October 2005, decreasing through 2006, then rising in 2007 until the latter part of 2008, when they dropped significantly.
 This decrease continued until May 2009.
-Since that time, prices have been variable, but on an overall upward trend to late 2011.
+Prices improved, but were variable in 2010 and 2011.
 The average price has decreased in 2012.